tc39/proposal-module-expressions/README.md

 (TODO: Add syntax for module functions.)

 ```
-PrimaryExpression :  InlineModuleExpression
+PrimaryExpression :  ModuleBlockExpression
+                     ModuleFunctionExpression

+ModuleBlockExpression : `module` [no LineTerminator here] `{` ModuleBody? `}`

-InlineModuleExpression : module [no LineTerminator here] { Module }
+ModuleFunctionExpression : `module` [no LineTerminator here] FunctionExpression
+// ... same for AsyncFunctionExpression et al.
 ```

-As `module` is not a keyword in JavaScript, no newline is permitted between `module` and `{`.
+As `module` is not a keyword in JavaScript, no newline is permitted after `module`.

 ### Module function syntactic sugar